mbudnek/google-home-hubitat-community/README.md

 - Query Only Energy Storage: Set to indicate that this device can only be queried for energy storage and not controlled.
 If 'true', the following command is available:
     - Charge Command: A device command used to charge the device.
 - Capacity Remaining Value Attribute: The device attribute used to query the current capacity of the device.
 Maps to the `battery` attribute by default.
 - Capacity Remaining Unit: The unit represented by the Capacity Remaining Value Attribute.
-Defaults to 'PERCENT'.
+Defaults to 'PERCENTAGE'.
 - Capacity Until Full Value Attribute: The device attribute used to query the capacity until full of the device.
 - Capacity Until Full Unit: The unit represented by the Capacity Until Full Value Value Attribute.
 - Descriptive Capacity Remaining Attribute: The device attribute used to query the current capacity of the device with descriptive text should no number capacity remaining value be reported.